Charles W Kingston is Excommunicated from the LDS Church

 August 1, 1928

-In August 1928, Brother Charles took Sister Vesta with him to the Temple in Salt Lake City to do temple work.
+In August 1928, Brother Charles took his wife Vesta with him to the Temple in Salt Lake City to do temple work.
 As their recommends were read, the man asked Charles, “Are you Charles Kingston from Idaho or the one from Ogden?” (referring to Charles Kingston Sr.)

 Charles answered, “I’m the one from Idaho.”
 The man told Charles, “Well, then, if that’s the case you can’t go through the temple until you see the President [of the temple]” who was Brother George F. Richards.